BHashemi2021/Amazon_Vine_Analysis/README.md

 ### Deliverable 3
-A summary report of the Vine Review Analysis.

 #### Overview of the Vine Review Analysis
-Explain the purpose of this analysis.
+The Amazon Vine reviews program analysis was performed to answer whther the paid reviews were knowingly or unknowingly taking sides in their reviews.
+The analysis could be more complex and even apply Machine Learnng to  detect or reject such tendencies.

 #### Results:
-Using bulleted lists and images of DataFrames as support, address the following questions:

     How many Vine reviews and non-Vine reviews were there?

     How many Vine reviews were 5 stars?
 How many non-Vine reviews were 5 stars?

     What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-Summary: In your summary, state if there is any positivity bias for reviews in the Vine program.
-Use the results of your analysis to support your statement.
-Then, provide one additional analysis that you could do with the dataset to support your statement.
+#### Summary:

+The results of this analysis indicate that here is a slight positive bias for reviews in the Vine program.